mgeaghan-garvan/cromwell-kccg-mutect2-chip/README.md

 # Option 1: run the full pipeline (BAM --> somatic variant calling --> CHIP detection)
 ./run.sh

-# Option2: only run the CHIP detection stage
+# Option 2: only run the CHIP detection stage
 ./run_chip_only.sh

+# Option 3: only run VEP or Annovar annotation
+./run_vep_only.sh
+./run_annovar_only.sh
 ```

 You can check on the state of the run by re-attaching the Cromwell screen session: